tbrus/install-ifcopenshell-python/README.md

 ModuleNotFoundError: No module named 'ifcopenshell'
 ```

-To adress this issue you can use
+To address this issue you can use
 [install-ifcopenshell-python](https://github.com/tbrus/install-ifcopenshell-python).

 ## Installation